shishifubing/infra-cloud-shishifubing.com/cloud/yandex/README.md

 # install tools, link .terraformrc, link .bashrc
 "${DOTFILES:-${HOME}/Dotfiles}/scripts/setup.sh"
 # export credentials
-# they need to be exported when you run terraform commands
+# they have to be exported when you run terraform commands
 # you need to execute the script in your current shell (either . or source)
 . ./variables.sh
 # initialize terraform backend